TempusAozora/Circuit_Simulation/README.md

 - How to connect/disconnect the switch:
   - Connecting the switch: Drag the switch where the mouse is hovering the wire.
 It is hovering the wire when the wire turns blue.
 Then press E.
   - Disconnecting the switch: Hold left mouse button to the switch, then press E.
+- Movement:
+  - Hold the scroll wheel to pan and scroll up or down for zooming.

 COMPONENTS:
 - Node - To connect three or more components together.
 This is used for making more complex connections.